redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 ### ResultSetExtractor

-Spring provides a ResultSetExtractor interface for processing an entire ResultSet at once.
-Here, you are responsible for iterating the ResultSet, for example, for mapping the entire ResultSet to a single object.
+Spring provides a `ResultSetExtractor` interface for processing an entire `ResultSet` at once.
+Here, you are responsible for iterating the `ResultSet`, for example, for mapping the entire `ResultSet` to a single object.

 ```java
 import java.sql.SQLException;